amitsuneja/TechcidoForYelp.com/README.md

 Step3: Let nltk Know Where to Look

 ntlk looks for data,resources,etc. in the locations specified in the nltk.data.path variable.
-All you need to do is add nltk.data.path.append('./nltk_data/') to the python file actually using nltk, and it will look for corpora, tokenizers, and such in there in addition to the default paths.
+All you need to do is add import nltk and then nltk.data.path.append('./nltk_data/') to the python file actually using nltk, and it will look for corpora, tokenizers, and such in there in addition to the default paths.